Ursinus-JJJKA/lower-wismer-ordering-server/readme.md

 ## Starting the server

 Make sure python and docker are installed.
 Run the command `python run.py`.
-If there is no .env file, it will prompt the creation of one based off .env_sample.
+If there is no .env file, it will create one.
+You can also force recreation by passing the `--new` flag.
+To connect to an Altas cloud backend, use the `--atlas` flag.
 Then, the script will run the docker compose file.
 To pause the server without deleting the database, run `docker compose stop`.
 To stop and delete the database run `python reset.py` (this will also delete the docker image for the webserver).

 Note: Docker does not seem to like running the starting command over an SSH connection.
 From what I can tell, it has some credential problem when attempting to pull the python image in the build stage for the webserver image.
 Just don't do it I guess.